euler-xyz/median-oracle/README.md

 The exact attacker threat model for these attacks is still being determined.
 Certainly it includes attackers who can control or influence multiple blocks in a row.
 Miners have theoretically always had this ability, and systems like Flashbots have made it more accessible to everyone else.

 Furthermore, with Ethereum's move to Proof of Stake, the mechanism of who creates blocks will change.
-Rather than being chosen effectively at random as with Proof of Work, validators will know ahead of time exactly when they will be able to create a block, and can choose to time an attack based on that.
+Rather than being chosen effectively at random each block as with Proof of Work, validators will know ahead of time exactly when they will be able to create a block, and can choose to time an attack based on that.
 What's more, sometimes by chance validators (or colluding groups of validators) will be able to create multiple blocks in row.
 There are also potentially relevant changes coming to flashbots such as "MEV Boost" which could allow attackers to control entire block bodies and more.

 All of this is to say that we think the time is now to being investigating alternate oracle designs that will improve security in the presence of price-manipulators who are also participants in blockchain consensus.

 ## Median Filtering

-Median filtering is often used in image processing because it is very effective at removing [salt-and-pepper](https://medium.com/analytics-vidhya/remove-salt-and-pepper-noise-with-median-filtering-b739614fe9db) noise from images.
+Median filtering is often used in image processing because it is very effective at removing [salt-and-pepper](https://medium.com/analytics-vidhya/remove-salt-and-pepper-noise-with-median-filtering-b739614fe9db) noise.
 This type of noise is caused by impulses, such as a cosmic ray, or a burned out camera pixel.
 By throwing out outlying pixels from the image and replacing them with their more reasonable-valued neighbours, images can be cleaned up with minimal distortion.
 Because the impulses are entirely thrown out, their presence has no impact on the output image.
-This is in contrast with other types of filters that incorporate the impulses in some kind of average.
+This is in contrast with other types of filters that incorporate the impulses into some kind of average.

 For the same reason, our proposed price oracle uses median instead of mean as its foundation.
 Imagine that every second we pushed the current price onto a big array.
 To query a window of N seconds, we would take the last N prices, sort them, and return the middle (median) price.
 If the price has been stable for some period of time, this means that there is no value you can move the price to that will impact the median in the following block.
-What's more, even if you manipulate the price and are able to hold it at the manipulated level, you will need to sustain this manipulated price for N/2 seconds for it to have any impact whatsoever.
+What's more, even if you manipulate the price and are able to hold it at the manipulated level, you will need to sustain this manipulated price for N/2 seconds for it to have an impact.

 Of course, recording a price every second is impractical, so it makes more sense to think of each time interval as a stick, where the length corresponds to the amount of time the price was in effect.
 The sticks are sorted according to price (either ascending or descending, it doesn't matter) and arranged end-to-end in a big line.
 The stick that overlaps the mid-point of this big line provides the oracle's output price.
 In technical terms, this is called the "weighted median", where weight corresponds to stick length.